damianhakert/damianhakert.github.io/source/posts/2016-09-22-gitlab-8-12-released.html.md

 ### Expanded usage data ping (EE)

-In order to better understand the usage of GitLab by our customers, GitLab 8.12 EE now sends additional data along its usage ping.
+In order to better understand the usage of GitLab by our customers, GitLab 8.12 EE now sends additional data along with its usage ping.

 No information about the nature of the data, such as project names, comments or other content is transmitted.
-You can view the exact data that is sent in the admin settings.
-This is also where you can opt-out of the usage ping.
+You can view the exact data that is sent in the admin settings, where this feature can also be disabled entirely.

 TODO docs link